-The list of directories that the scripting language wrapper and interface generate will search for included files.
-The SWIG implicit dependency scanner will search these directories for include files.
+The list of directories that SWIG will search for included files.
+SCons' SWIG implicit dependency scanner will search these directories for include files.
 The default value is an empty list.

-Don't explicitly put include directory arguments in SWIGFLAGS; the result will be non-portable and the directories will not be searched by the dependency scanner.
-Note: directory names in SWIGPATH will be lookedup relative to the SConscript directory when they are used in a command.
-To force scons to look-up a directory relative to the root of the source tree use #:
+Don't explicitly put include directory arguments in \$SWIGFLAGS the result will be non-portable and the directories will not be searched by the dependency scanner.
+Note: directory names in \$SWIGPATH will be looked-up relative to the SConscript directory when they are used in a command.
+To force scons to look-up a directory relative to the root of the source tree use a top-relative path (#):

+'''

 env = Environment(SWIGPATH='#/include')

+'''